bryant1410/surfiki-refine-elasticsearch/README.md

 Special Mention:

-Many thanks go out to Bernardo Heynemann for his excellent work with r3.
+Many thanks go out to Bernardo Heynemann for his excellent work with r3 and c9.io for Cloud9.

 ---